awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid policy element: The policy element {{element}} is not valid.
+Invalid policy element: The policy element is not valid.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The policy element {{element}} is not valid.
+"findingDetails": "The policy element is not valid."
-"
 ```

 **Resolving the error**